EMBA Scholarship Guidelines 2020

 RESPONSIBILITIES OF UNIVERSITY

-■ The Freeman School of Business offers the scholarship recipient(s) a waiver of up to fifty percent of the program cost applicable to current EMBA program.
+■ The Freeman School of Business offers the scholarship recipient(s) a waiver of up to twenty percent of the program cost applicable to current EMBA program.

 ■ Tulane will not publicly release any personal information provided in any candidate's application, including GMAT scores or transcript information, with the exception of the specific items agreed upon for publicity purposes and stated herein under the Responsibilities of Award Recipient/Enrolled Student.